Natural Areas Longer Term Volunteer Opportunities

 To Request a Presentation by a Master Naturalist

 Would you like to invite a volunteer Master Naturalist to work with your group?
 Contact Deborah Price, , 970-217-3075.
 School teachers please contact Susan Schafer, 970-416-2480.

 Master Naturalist AssistantMaster Naturalist Assistants (MNAs) serve as an important aid to volunteer Master Naturalists (see above for description) by lending a helpful hand to all aspects of leading a field trip or activity for the public.
 As a MNA, you will assist with group management, props and activities.
 It's a great way to make a difference and meet other interested volunteers.
 Full description here.
-To learn more or to be notified when the next training is scheduled, email Sue Kenney at , 970-224-6118.
+The next training will be in the spring of 2015.
+To learn more , email Sue Kenney at , or call 970-224-6118.

 Adopt a Natural AreaAdopt a Natural Area volunteers take an active role in the stewardship of natural areas by doing monthly litter clean-ups.
 It is a great way to work outside and get to know a natural area!
 Time Commitment: Flexible, visit your natural area once each month.
 Learn more by reading the full job description and Adopt-a-Natural Area brochure.

 Ready to get started?
 Contact Susan Schafer, , 970-416-2480 or apply online to become a volunteer.
 NOTE: To complete the volunteer application, you must first create a free account in NatureTracker (name, email, phone is all that is required).